FOOD & RELATED REACTIONS

 WHAT IS A FOOD ALLERGY?

 "Food allergy (hypersensitivity) is an exaggerated immune response to a food, involving

 glycoprotein components in foods."
 Reactions can vary by the person, the food, the symptoms

 responses that cause food allergies.
 These can be divided into two general groups: immediate

 physical, mental and emotional symptoms, and some inflammatory and autoimmune diseases.

-The worst reactions are often to common foods; the top 5 worldwide include: wheat, egg, milk, soy, and peanut.
-Testing options are discussed
+The worst reactions are often to common foods; the top 5 worldwide include: milk, egg, wheat,

-THE 5 KINDS OF ALLERGIES
+THE 6 KINDS OF ALLERGIES

 For illustrations of Type 1 - Type IV allergy mechanisms visit Dr. Power's Biotype website.